 To uninstall run

-- Run stm32pio that automatically invoke CubeMX to generate the code, create PlatformIO project, patch a 'platformio.ini' file and so on
+- Run stm32pio that automatically invokes CubeMX to generate a code, creates the PlatformIO project, patches the

-- Edit the configuration in CubeMX when necessary, then run stm32pio to regenerate the code.
+- When necessary, come back to the hardware configuration in the CubeMX, then run stm32pio again to re-generate the code

-On the first run stm32pio will create a config file
+See the commands reference file listing the complete help about the available commands/options.
+On the first run, stm32pio will create a config file

 stm32pio.ini, syntax of which is similar to the